dart-lang/language/archive/feature-specifications/README.md

 the language repository [here](https://github.com/dart-lang/language).

-The status of every feature specification in this directory is that it is background material, and the contents has been integrated into the language specification.
+The status of every feature specification in this directory is that it is background material, and the contents have been integrated into the language specification.
 Consequently, these feature specifications can only be used as a source of informal background information.
 Precise rules about the features should be looked up in the language specification.